 Will Soderberg, President

 Donna has been a member of the board since 1998, originally representing the City of Des Plaines.
-She has served as president and is currently treasurer.
+She has served as president and treasurer.
 Her background is in theatre and she holds a degree in acting and directing.
 Donna believes strongly in the arts as an economic development tool, making the community a vibrant place to live and do business.

 Don has been a member of the Arts Council board since its beginnings in 1987.
 He has served as Co-President, Vice President and in many other positions.
 He is passionate about the arts in the community, currently serves as Senior Center representative and is the Council’s most active cheerleader!